ireneyap68/P1-Dice-Movement-Game/README.md

 * Create movement board.
 * Set position - dice and others.

 The z-index property in CSS controls the vertical stacking order of elements that overlap.
-I'm planning to let 2 players overlaps when turn into same place.
+I'm planning to let 2 players overlaps when turn into same slot.
 ```css
     character img{
         position: relative;